Zohar Zisapel

 Zohar Zisapel (זהר זיסאפל; February 15, 1949 – May 20, 2023) was an Israeli entrepreneur, businessman and philanthropist.
 He founded the RAD Group of companies with his brother, Yehuda.

 Early life and education

 Zohar Zisapel was born in Tel Aviv, one of three children of immigrant parents from Poland who owned and ran a shoe store on Herzl Street, then one of the city’s main arteries.
 Upon graduation from high school he enrolled as a student at the Technion – Israel Institute of Technology in Haifa.
 He received his B.Sc. and M.Sc. in electrical engineering from the Technion and later earned an MBA from Tel Aviv University.
 To help finance his education, he worked in his spare time supplying lighting to Tel Aviv discos.

-Upon completing his undergraduate studies at the Technion, Zisapel served in the Israel Defense Forces (IDF).
+After finishing his undergraduate degree at the Technion, Zisapel served in an intelligence unit of the Israel Defense Forces (IDF).